seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Where is my brother Hector?

 **ANDROMACHE**
-Here, sister; arm’d, and bloody in intent.
+Here, sister; arm'd, and bloody in intent.
 Consort with me in loud and dear petition,
-Pursue we him on knees; for I have dream’d
+Pursue we him on knees; for I have dream'd
 Of bloody turbulence, and this whole night
 Hath nothing been but shapes and forms of slaughter.

 **CASSANDRA**
-O, ’tis true.
+O, 'tis true.

 **HECTOR**
 Ho! bid my trumpet sound!